AdityaBavadekar/ilockdown/README.md

 2.  **Directory Creation**:
     *   Creates the log directory: `/var/log/iicpc-lockdown/`.
     *   Creates the runtime directory: `/run/iicpc-lockdown/` (used for lock files and PID tracking).
+3.  **Baseline Capture**:
+    *   Captures a snapshot of currently running processes.
+    *   This baseline is used to distinguish between legitimate user processes (like the desktop environment) and potential cheating tools that might be launched later.
+    *   The baseline is saved to a file for use during the lockdown session.

 **Usage**:
 ```bash